-In addition to slide transitions, you can also apply animations to the objects on a slide.
+In addition to slide transitions (optionally in combination with object transitions), you can also apply animations separately to the objects on a slide.
 Object animations are visual effects that, unlike slide transitions, are applied to individual objects to emphasize them or make the presentation more visually appealing.
 For example, you can show the individual objects of a slide successively in the slide or let them fly into the slide from different directions.